dom3d/LearningProtoactorNetOnOSX/README.md

 **SystemMessage:** a predefined message by the Protoactor framework such as Stop.
 Use the "SendSystemMessage" API **UserMessage:** custom messages defined for the app.
 Use the "Tell" or "SendUserMessage" API.
-**MessageEnvelope:** hThis is used for Request-Reply based messaging.
-It holds references to the message, the sender and the message header
+**MessageEnvelope:** The meta-data of a message.
+This is used for Request-Reply based messaging (only?).
+It holds references to the message, the sender, the target and the message header
 **MessageHeader:** String-based Key-Value store with meta data for the message.
 Confusion trap due to bad naming imho: Header vs Headers; it's a single header dictionary but setting a value means "setting the header"
 **DeadLetter:** http://proto.actor/docs/durability
 **Dispatcher:** ?